gringer/presentation-notes/docs/2017-Mar-15-CBNP.md

 A presentation by Clive Brown, CTO Oxford Nanopore Technologies; notes by David Eccles, 2017-Mar-15

-*Note: due to time zone differences, dates may appear to be a little odd*
+## Preface

-Some people watching this in Australia 3am
+* Some people watching this in Australia 3am [and David Eccles in New Zealand at 4am]

-1ce-yearly update, shortly before main conference in May, a few things to save for meeting in London
+* This is Clive's once-yearly update, given shortly before the main conference in May.
+A few things will be saved for the meeting in London

-Company mission: anybody to sequence anything anywhere
+* Company mission: enable anybody to sequence anything anywhere

-Publications / elsewhere: people attempting to use technology in lots of places
+* Publications / elsewhere demonstrate that people are already attempting to use the MinION technology in lots of places

-Technology designed to be used anywhere, v. simple workflows.
+* The technology is designed to be used anywhere, with very simple workflows.

-Main device minION is portable, minimal capital cost.
-System is effectively real-time, or v. close to real time.
-Demand driven - can be used, put down and taken uptime
+* Main device (MinION) is portable, with minimal capital cost
+* System is effectively real-time, or very close to real time
+* System is demand driven -- can be used, put down and taken up again many times

-Read lenghtsd intrinsically long, limited by sample prep Accuracy pretty good, improving
+* Read lengths are intrinsically long, limited only by sample prep
+* Accuracy is pretty good, and improving

-good at cDNA, probably undersold
+* Sequencer is good at cDNA; this aspect has probably been undersold
+* This talk doesn't cover everything available.
+Clive Brown has given a few other previous previous talks

-Other previous talks.
-Last google hangout at end of march is good place to start
+* The last google hangout at end of March [2016] is a good place to start

 ## How nanopore sequencing works